arve0/codeclub_lesson_builder/FORMAT.md

 We use the GitHub flavoured Markdown that pandoc understands, in particular the format `markdown_github+header_attributes+yaml_metadata_block+inline_code_attributes`.
 Pandoc's documentation covers these options and more http://johnmacfarlane.net/pandoc/demo/example9/pandocs-markdown.html

 ## YAML header
-Lessons need to provide some basic metadata in the form of a YAML header.
+Lessons need to provide some basic meta data in the form of a YAML header.
 The header should be added to the beginning of the lesson's markdown file.
 The following three characters signify the beginning and end of the header: ---.

 There are some required attributes in the header, and some optional.
 ### Required attributes: